GmoZen/Flixter/README.md

 ## Notes

-Describe any challenges encountered while building the app:
+Describe any challenges encountered while building the app.

-Had a family/medical emergency this week.

 ## License